Venue: Council Chamber - Council Offices, Monkton Park, Chippenham, SN15 1ER. View directions

-Those wishing to ask questions are required to give notice of any such questions in writing to the officer named on the front of this agenda no later than 5pm on [change this to the day which is 4 clear working days before the meeting – eg Wednesday before a Wednesday meeting] in order to be guaranteed of a written response.
-In order to receive a verbal response questions must be submitted no later than 5pm on [change this to the day which is 2 clear working days before the meeting – eg fridaybefore a Wednesday meeting].
+Those wishing to ask questions are required to give notice of any such questions in writing to the officer named on the front of this agenda no later than 5pm on Wednesday 19 April in order to be guaranteed of a written response.
+In order to receive a verbal response, questions must be submitted no later than 5pm on Friday 21 April.
 Please contact the officer named on the front of this agenda for further advice.
 Questions may be asked without notice if the Chairman decides that the matter is urgent.

 Details of any questions received will be circulated to Committee members prior to the meeting and made available at the meeting and on the Council’s website.

-The Chairman noted the rules on public participation.
+The Chairman explained the protocol for public participation.

 Planning Appeals and Updates

 To receive details of completed and pending appeals and other updates as appropriate.

 Councillor Gavin Grantmoved that the Committee note the contents of the appeals report included within the agenda.
 It was seconded by Councillor Howard Greenman.